-Braised Lamb or Goat Sausages
+Braised Lamb Sausages for Pasta

-Slow cooked sausages are delicious.
-If you like sausages like I do, you might find it interesting to know that you can take just about any sausage you like, and, instead of cooking until they’re just done, you can simmer them with some liquid (or tomato as I do here in this version inspired by one I made at an Italian restaurant in St. Paul) and cook them until they’re very tender.
-If you like slow-cooked meat and things like pot roast, you’ll love trying your hand at braising some sausages.
+If you like slow-cooked tender lamb and things like pot roast, you’ll love trying your hand at braising some sausages.
+It’s a great variation on classic Italian meat sauces made from lamb shoulder or ground lamb.
 Here I’m using the same recipe for fennel sausage made from goat shoulder I shared in our post on lamb fennel sausage as it’s a traditional flavor, but many different types and flavors of sausage would work fine.

 At the restaurant, we would cook two whole 4 ounce pork sausages slowly with wine and tomato sauce until they were nearly falling apart, then we’d put two of them inside of a sort of flat pocket bread with peppers, onions and cheese and bake it.
 It was a massive portion any way you look at it, and I don’t think I know anyone besides the owner of the restaurant who could eat a whole one.
-In the recipe below, I recommend tossing the sausages and their sauce with some pasta, but serving the sausages and their sauce over polenta would be great too.
-If you’ve only ever cooked sausages quickly in the oven or on the grill, I think you’ll really love this variation.

 This recipe is by Chef Alan Bergo, the Forager Chef.
 A chef from Minnesota, Alan is a culinary industry veteran, former executive chef of acclaimed Lucia’s Restaurant, and the Salt Cellar.
 Author of The Forager Chef’s Book of Flora, he’s one of the most respected voices in the world of foraging and wild food.
 He’s best known as the founder of Forager Chef, his website focused on wild ingredients that reaches millions of readers each year.
 Learn more about Chef Alan and his hunt for mushrooms, wild and obscure foods at foragerchef.com.